gradle/gradle/design-docs/publication-model.md

 Note: for the following discussion, all changes are `@Incubating` unless specified otherwise.

-## Customising Ivy and Maven descriptor XML
+## Customising Ivy descriptor XML

-An initial step will provide some capability to modify the generated `ivy.xml` and `pom.xml` files before publication.
+This initial step will provide some capability to modify the generated `ivy.xml` files before publication.
+It will introduce a new set of tasks for publishing to repositories.

 1. Introduce a `Publication` interface.
 Probably make `Publication` a `Named` thing.
 2. Add a `Publication` container to the project.
 At this stage, this container will be _read-only_.
 3. Add `IvyPublication` interface and `IvyDependencyDescriptor` interface.
-    * An `IvyPublication` has-a property called `ivy` of type `IvyDependencyDescriptor`.
+    * Has-a property called `ivy` of type `IvyDependencyDescriptor`.
 4. Add an `ivy-publish` plugin that adds a single `IvyPublication` instance to the container.
-All Ivy repository instances used for upload will share the same `IvyPublication` instance.
-5. Add `IvyDependencyDescriptor.withXml()` methods and wire this up to `ivy.xml` generation.
-6. Change the defaults used for Ivy publication when the `ivy-publish` plugin is applied:
+5. When using this `IvyPublication` for publishing, the following defaults are used:
     * `organisation` == `project.group`
     * `module` == `project.name` (_not_ `archivesBaseName`)
     * `revision` == `project.version`
     * `status` == `project.status`
     * Only dependency declarations from public configurations are included, and no configuration extension is used.
-    * Only artifacts from public configurations are included.
+    * All artifacts from public configurations are included.
-7. Add `MavenPublication` interface and `MavenPom` interface.
+6. Add a `Publish` task type.
+    * Has-a property called `publication` of type `Publication`
-    * A `MavenPublication` has-a property called `pom` of type `Pom`.
+    * Has-a property called `repository` of type `ArtifactRepository`
-8. Add a `maven-publish` plugin.
-When both the `maven-publish` and `maven` plugins are applied, then the `mavenInstaller()` and `mavenDeployer()` methods add a `MavenPublication` instance to the container for each `MavenPom` instance that the installers and deployers create (ie one for each filter).
-9. Add `Pom.withXml()` methods.
-These can delegate to the associated `MavenPom.withXml()` methods.
-10. Deprecate `PomFilterContainer.setMavenPom()` and `PomFilter.setPomTemplate()`.
-These should fail with an exception when the `maven-publish` plugin has been applied.

-To customise the `pom.xml`:

-    apply plugin: 'maven'
+7. When the `ivy-publish` plugin is applied, a rule is added that will add a `publish${publication.name}` task of type `Publish` for each publicaton added to the publications container.
+    * The `publication` property will be wired up to the publication
+    * The `repository` property will be left unspecified.
+8. When the `ivy-publish` plugin is applied, a lifecycle task called `publish` is added that dependsOn those tasks added by the above rule.
+9. Add `IvyDependencyDescriptor.withXml()` methods and wire this up to `ivy.xml` generation.
+10. Extract a `RepositoryFactory` interface out of `RepositoryHandler` that includes all the factory methods currently on `RepositoryHandler`, such as `mavenCentral()`, `ivy()`, etc.
+11. Add `Publish.to` that returns an object of type `RepositoryFactory`.
+Calling a factory method on this object will define the repository that the task must publish to.
+It is an error to define multiple repositories.

+To publish and Ivy module:

-    apply plugin: 'maven-publish'
+    apply plugin: 'ivy-publish'

-    uploadArchives {
-        repositories { mavenDeployer { ... } }
-    }

-    publications.withType(MavenPublication) {
-        pom.withXml { xml -> ... }
-    }

-    // or
-    publications.mavenInstall.pom.withXml { xml -> ... }
+    publishIvy.to.ivy { ... }

+Running `gradle publish` will build the artifacts and upload to the specified repository.

 To customise the `ivy.xml`:

     apply plugin: 'ivy-publish'

-    uploadArchives {
+    publishIvy.to.ivy { ... }

-        repositories { ivy { ... } }
+    publications.ivy.ivy.withXml { xml -> ... }

-    }
+Another example, using rules:

+    apply plugin: 'ivy-publish'

     publications.withType(IvyPublication) {
         ivy.withXml { xml -> ... }
     }

-    // or
+    tasks.withType(Publish) {
+        to.ivy { ... }
+    }

+To publish to multiple repositories:

+    apply plugin: 'ivy-publish'

+    publishIvy.to.ivy { ... }

+    task publishToOtherRepo(type: Publish) {
+        publication = publications.ivy
-    publications.ivy.ivy.withXml { xml -> ... }
+        to.ivy { ... }
+    }

+    publish.dependsOn publishToOtherRepo

+Running `gradle publish` will publish the module to both repositories.

 The `ivy-publish` plugin is intended to move Ivy concepts out of the core Gradle DSL, but still allow them to be available for customisation for those projects that use Ivy.
 It also allows us to introduce some breaking changes, in an opt-in way.

 Note: there's a breaking change here.
-If you apply the `ivy-publish` plugin, the `archivesBaseName` property is no longer used as the default Ivy module name when you use any of the existing `upload$Config` tasks.
+If you apply the `ivy-publish` plugin, the `archivesBaseName` property is no longer used as the default Ivy module name.
 In addition, only the dependency declarations and artifacts from public configurations are included in the generated Ivy descriptor and the publication.

+Note that publishing multiple Ivy modules is not yet supported.
+This is covered by later stories.

 ### Implementation approach

-Each `MavenPublication` instance will delegate to the associated `MavenPom` instance.

 The `IvyPublication` instance will need to be considered by `IvyBackedArtifactPublisher` when generating the Ivy descriptor.
 It might make sense at this point to start pulling descriptor generation up, so that it can eventually be generated by a task.

+### Test cases

+* Basic test that running the `publish` task actually publishes something.
+* Multi-project build with project dependencies that is published to an Ivy repository can be successfully resolved in another build.
+* A `withXml` action can be used to modify the generated `ivy.xml`.
+* Decent error message when the `withXml` action fails.
+* Decent error message when no repository has been specified for the `publishIvy` task.

+## Customising Maven descriptor XML

+This step will provide some capability to modify the generated `pom.xml` files before publication.
+It will introduce the ability to use the new publication tasks to publish Maven modules.

+1. Add `MavenPublication` interface and `MavenPom` interface.
+    * A `MavenPublication` has-a property called `pom` of type `Pom`.
+2. Add a `maven-publish` plugin.
+This plugin adds a single `MavenPublication` instance.
+3. When this `MavenPublication` instance is used for publishing, the following defaults are used:
+    * `groupId` == `project.group`
+    * `artifactId` == `project.name` (_not_ `archivesBaseName`)
+    * `version` == `project.version`
+    * TBD - the packaging, dependencies and artifacts to be included.
+4. When the `maven-publish` plugin is applied, a rule is added to define a publish task for each publication, as for the `ivy-plugin` above.
+5. When the `maven-publish` plugin is applied, a rule is added to define a `publishLocal${publication.name}` task of type `Publish` for each publication of type `MavenPublication` added to the publications container.
+    * The `publication` property is wired up to the publication
+    * The `repository` property defaults to `mavenLocal()`.
+6. Change the `maven` repository type to handle publishing a `MavenPublication`.
+7. Add `Pom.withXml()` methods and wire these up to pom generation.

+To publish a Maven module:

+    apply plugin: 'maven-publish'

+    publishMaven.to.maven { ... }

+Running `gradle publish` will build the artifacts and upload to the specified repository.
+Running `gradle publishMavenLocal` will build the artifacts and copy them into the local Maven repository.

+To customise the `pom.xml`:

+    apply plugin: 'maven-publish'

+    publishMaven.to.maven { ... }

+    publications.maven.pom.withXml { xml -> ... }

+Or, using rules:

+    apply plugin: 'maven-publish'

+    tasks.withType(Publish) {
+        to.maven { ... }
+    }

+    publications.withType(MavenPublication) {
+        pom.withXml { xml -> ... }
+    }

+Publishing both an Ivy and Maven module:

+    apply plugin: 'ivy-publish'
+    apply plugin: 'maven-publish'

+    publishIvy.to.ivy { ... }

+    publishMaven.to.maven { ... }

+Running `gradle publish` will build and upload both modules.

+Note: there's a breaking change here.
+If you apply the `maven-publish` plugin, the `archivesBaseName` property is no longer used as the default Maven module artifactId.
+In addition, only the dependency declarations and artifacts from public configurations are included in the generated POM and the publication.

+Note that publishing multiple Maven modules is not yet supported.
+This is added by later stories.

+### Implementation approach

+It should be possible to implement this as an adapter over the existing MavenPom/MavenResolver infrastructure.

+### Test cases

+* Basic test that running the `publish` task actually publishes something.
+* Multi-project build with project dependencies that is published to a Maven repository can be successfully resolved in another build.
+* A `withXml` action can be used to modify the generated `pom.xml`.
+* Decent error message when the `withXml` action fails.

 ## Customising the Maven and Ivy meta data

-A second step will allow some basic customisation of the meta data model for each publication:
+This step will allow some basic customisation of the meta data model for each publication:

-1. Add `groupId`, `artifactId` and `version` properties to `MavenPublication` and `Pom`.
-These properties will delegate to the associated `MavenPom` instance.
+1. Add `groupId`, `artifactId`, `version` properties to `MavenPublication` and `Pom`.
+Add `packaging` property to `Pom`.
+2. Change `pom.xml` generation to use these properties.
-2. Add `organisation`, `module` and `revision` properties to `IvyPublication` and `IvyDependencyDescriptor`.
+3. Add `organisation`, `module`, `revision` properties to `IvyPublication` and `IvyDependencyDescriptor`.
+Add `status` property to `IvyDependencyDescriptor`.
+4. Change `ivy.xml` generation to use these properties.
-3. Change the `ivy.xml` generation to prefer the (organisation, module, revision) identifier of the `IvyPublication` instance from the target project for a project dependencies, over the existing candidate identifiers.
+5. Change the `ivy.xml` generation to prefer the (organisation, module, revision) identifier of the `IvyPublication` instance from the target project for a project dependencies, over the existing candidate identifiers.
+6. Change the `pom.xml` generation to prefer the (groupId, artifactId, version) identifier of the `MavenPublication` instance from the target project for project dependencies, over the existing candidate identifiers.

 To customise the `pom.xml`:

-    apply plugin: 'maven'
     apply plugin: 'maven-publish'

-    uploadArchives {
-        repositories { mavenDeployer { ... } }
+    publishMaven.to.maven { ... }
-    }

     publications.withType(MavenPublication) {
         groupId = 'my-maven-group'